DimaBir/ResNetTensorRT/README.md

 ## Steps to Run
 ### Building the Docker Image

-Choose a different base image depending on the target environment (CPU or GPU).

 1. **CPU Deployment**:
    For systems without a GPU or CUDA support, simply use the default base image.
    ```bash